Independent, employee-owned, women-led.

 Julia Langenegger

-Julia has five years of professional experience across three continents with a strong background in strategic business development and analysis, inter alia completing in-depth market research and leading business expansion projects.
-Most recently she worked at a leading impact investment firm in Switzerland.
-She holds a B.Sc. in International Hospitality Management from Ecole hôtelière de Lausanne and a M.Sc. in Responsible Management with specialisation in sustainable businesses and human rights from the University of Geneva.
+Julia has developed strong expertise across financial analysis, sustainability and business strategy through a range of professional roles across three continents, and academic achievements.
+Before joining Clarmondial, she worked at a leading impact investment firm in Switzerland.
+She has earned a Private Markets and Alternative Investments certificate issued by the CFA Institute and holds a B.Sc. in International Hospitality Management from Ecole hôtelière de Lausanne and a M.Sc. in Responsible Management with specialisation in sustainable businesses and human rights from the University of Geneva.

 Dr. Christine Negra